- New Utah law calls for Medicaid expansion for people under poverty level, but federal approval doubtful

 - Women with household incomes up to 250 percent of poverty are eligible for certain cancer screenings through the Utah Cancer Control Program (UCCP).
 If they are found to have breast or cervical cancer during the screening, they are eligible for full Medicaid coverage.
 If they have a precancerous condition (breast or cervical), they are eligible for three months of Medicaid.

-- Parents with dependent children can get Medicaid coverage if their household income is under 44 percent of poverty (if the state’s demonstration waiver based on HB437 is approved by CMS, eligibility would expand to 55 percent of the poverty level)
+- Parents with dependent children can get Medicaid coverage if their household income is under 55 percent of poverty (this used to be 44 percent of poverty, but it increased as of July 2017, under the terms of the state’s demonstration waiver based on HB437).

 - Utah provides Medicaid for various other select populations – check their list to see if you might be in any of the eligible groups.